How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 Can my employer support multiple AIP workers with one designation?

 Yes.
-Once designated, an employer can support multiple AIP workers across different positions, provided each position meets the program requirements (minimum hours, prevailing wage, TEER category).
-Designation does not expire after one worker.
+Once designated, an employer can support multiple AIP workers across different positions, provided each position meets the program requirements (minimum hours, prevailing wage, TEER category) and the employer maintains compliance.

 What if my employer is in a sector that the province has paused?